ArbitRandomUser/MPVShow/readme.md

 When started the video pauses at timestamp 0.

-Last entry should always be "end", end means the ending timestamp of the video if you want the last slide to loop you can have `end loop` too
+Last entry should always be "end", end means the ending timestamp of the video, if you want the last slide to loop you can have `end loop` too